rightjoin/fuel/docs/routing.md

 Namaste,Namaste,Namaste,Namaste,Namaste,
 ```

+It is important to note that we passed two different parameters - a string and an int.
+These are automatically inferred from the URL, and converted to the right types, and passed to the SaySomething function.

+---

 Notes:
  - FUEL uses gorilla mux for routing.
  - You can use slashes in prefix, root and route.
 It doesn't have to be just a single word.
 So the above example prefix could be changed from 'on-the-moon' to 'solar-system/on-the-moon'.
  - You don't have to worry about slashes.
 Double (or more) slashes are cleaned up internally.
  - If you want to turn off automatic url inference, you can just say root:'-'.
 This would stop HelloWorldController to use 'hello-world' as its root value and just set it to be empty.
+ - FUEL has automatic parameter conversion for string, int and uint types.
+More types can be added.